 In my opinion, if you're relatively new to the whole importing game or Amazon FBA game, you should have your first couple of shipments sent directly to your home or business if at all possible.
 You should handle your products personally at some point.

-Hopefully this article has addressed the pros and cons of shipping direct from China to Amazon FBA as well as using a Middle Man.
+Hopefully, this article has addressed the pros and cons of shipping directly from China to Amazon FBA as well as using a middleman.

 How do you ship your products to Amazon FBA warehouses?
 What has been your experience shipping directly from China?
-Has everything gone smoothly or have you run into a few hiccups along the way.
-I'd love to hear your experience in the comments below.
+Has everything gone smoothly or have you run into a few hiccups along the way?
+I'd love to hear about your experience in the comments below.